Despite the fact that I’ve traveled full-time for almost a decade, I’ve only experienced theft one time.

 Don’t Carry All Your Money in Your Wallet

-Split where you store your money, passports, and valuables.
-This can be in your bra stash, your wallet, a money belt, other anti-pickpocket devices, and your locked luggage back in your hotel room.
+I always recommend splitting up your money, passport, and valuables into different places.
+This can be in your bra stash, wallet, money belt, or other anti-pickpocket devices, and also in your locked luggage back in your hotel room.

 Somebody must have been watching because not too long after, his wallet was stolen and he lost all of his cash.